Bashtime/dota_classic/README.md

 -approx. 15% of items have gold prices and recipes now reverted to 6.88 (work in progress)

--neutral drops reduced to 10.
-Most are only sweet consumables
+-neutral drops reduced to be deterministic.
+Only randomness is the order.

 -NO Talenttrees but perks (can be learned at 13,17,21,25) and attribute bonus (+3 / lvl; 6 levels, can be skilled at 2,5,8,11,14,17)